byunw/byunw.github.io/probability.md

 ![Random Variable](/images/randomvariable.png)

+The expected value of the random variable with a finite number of outcomes is

 $$
-\text{The expected value of the random variable with a finite number of outcomes}
-=
 1\left(\frac{1}{6}\right)
 +
 2\left(\frac{1}{6}\right)